L-HT/TwoMachineFlowShopBuffers/README.md

 ```
 to install this package.

-An example on how to call some basic functions can be found in `example.R` in the subdirectory `test`.
+An example on how to call some basic functions can be found in `example.R` located in the subdirectory `tests`.